sametcn99/env-protector/README.md

 ## Features

 - Toggle visibility of environment files in the sidebar.
-This command modifies your workspace settings by adding `"**/.env*": false` to the `files.exclude` section in your `settings.json`.
+This command modifies your workspace settings by adding `"**/.env*": true` to the `files.exclude` section in your `settings.json`.
 - Asks you to confirm opening an environment file.
 - Mask sensitive environment variables in your environment files.